AvolitesLtd/TitanManual/docs/fixture-personalities.md

 If you find a problem with a fixture personality, Avolites would like to know about it so it can be fixed.
-Search for the personality on the website then click on the <strong>Report Bug</strong> icon on the right of the screen.
+Search for the personality on the website then click on the **Report Bug** icon on the right of the screen.
 If you click on the [Bug Reports](https://personalities.avolites.com/Bug%20Queue.asp) tab at the top of the window, a list is shown of currently outstanding problems, so you can check if someone else has already reported the problem.